 Michigan Second-Degree Child Abuse

-Second-degree Child Abuse in Michigan is defined by law as where a parent “willfully fails to provide adequate care to a child, and neglects a child’s basic needs for food, clothing, and shelter.”
+Second-degree charges of abusing a child in Michigan is defined by law as where a parent “willfully fails to provide adequate care to a child, and neglects a child’s basic needs for food, clothing, and shelter.”
 An example this kind of child abuse is a person drunk driving with a child in the car.

 This crime in Michigan is punishable by up to ten years in prison.